mcbloch/mcbloch.github.io/content/cv.md

     uri: https://studentkickoff.be/
     function: Coördinator Development
     desc_items:
-      - Responsible for the development of the inhouse ticketting system, stock management and shift tracking.
+      - Responsible for the development of the in-house ticketing system, stock management and shift tracking.
       - Working together with a wide variety of teams to organize a huge festival that welcomes more then 30.000 students to see 3 stages with in total 24 artists/bands.
     started: 2020
   - name: Frag-O-Matic